The inbox is growing more crowded every day. For email marketing campaigns to be successful, they must stand out, provide value, and engage readers.

 If your subject line isn’t just right, your subscribers will scan over your message without opening it and all your hard work will have been for nothing.
 Not good.

 For an email campaign to be successful, it’s crucial that you’re only sending to valid email addresses.
-Sending to invalid addresses is viewed as “spammy” behavior by mailbox providers and can damage your deliverability and sender reputation.
+Sending to invalid addresses is viewed as “spammy” behavior by mailbox providers and can damage your long-term deliverability and sender reputation.

-If you answered “No” to one or more of these questions, you need to work on improving the quality of your email list.
+If you answered “No” to one or more of these questions, you need to work on improving the quality of your email marketing list.
 Start by using a contact verification solution to validate all of the addresses on your list.
 This will help you build a clean and actionable database so that you can reach and engage more people with future campaigns.

 Before scheduling your campaign, run some design tests to ensure you’re delivering the best possible experience and enticing your recipients to engage.